Press releases

 Overgrazing is also a major threat to the karoo padloper, which is found in southern South Africa, as is drought.
 A newer threat to the species is shale gas exploration.
 This industry requires large-scale infrastructure and drilling that can severely impact the habitat of tortoises.

-There are only about 3,142 critically endangered black rhinos (Diceros bicornis) left in the world.
+In 2025, there are only 6,788 critically endangered black rhinos (Diceros bicornis) left in the world.
 There are very small populations of these rhinos monitored by conservationists on protected land in parts of South Africa, including a population of reintroduced eastern black rhinos in Addo Elephant National Park.
 The main population of south-central black rhinos lives in northeastern South Africa; this subspecies has been wiped out in much of its former range.

 The primary threat to rhinos is and has historically been poaching—specifically, illegal hunting for their horns.
 Taking a rhino’s horn is a death sentence for the animal and a cruel practice.
 It’s estimated that around 95% of rhino horn traded to Southeast Asia, where horns are used in traditional medicine and for decoration, is from black rhinos.
 Black rhino poaching peaked in 2015 and has been declining over the past decade, but black rhinos still need to be protected from poachers.